TechnologyBrewery/prime/README.md

 ```

 2.)
 Ensure that you have [Krausening](https://bitbucket.org/cpointe/krausening) configured, minually specifying the following values in the Krausening-managed `prime.properties`:

+# Prime Advanced Configuration #

+You can leverage Flyway placeholders by adding any property to your `prime.properties` file that begins with `placeholder.`.
+By default, you will get a placeholder property called `placeholder.schema` when you set a schema in your `prime.properties`.

+For a full list of configuration options, please see the inteface and javadoc for [PrimeConfig](https://bitbucket.org/cpointe/prime/src/a9bc4fe5e7c73857e2621e13b5e7073d06c2a27e/src/main/java/org/bitbucket/cpointe/prime/PrimeConfig.java?at=master&fileviewer=file-view-default).

 # Distribution Channel